tardate/LittleArduinoProjects/Electronics101/555Timer/NixiePowerSupply/README.md

 I'm doubting the accuracy not sure how accurate my oscilloscope is at those voltages, but they would indicate the IN-14 tube is only needing [0.2mA](https://www.wolframalpha.com/input/?i=(132V+-+130V)%2F10k%CE%A9) to light a digit.
-NB: I checked this with an ammeter and was a little suprised it's not far off - actually about 0.27mA.
+NB: I checked this with an ammeter and was a little surprised it's not far off - actually about 0.27mA.

 ## Circuit Design - Version 2